 For plywood, MDF, balsa wood and many other types of wood

-MetaQuip lasers are ideal for laser cutting and laser engraving of wood.
-For example, toys, decorative items, artistic arrangements, souvenirs, Christmas decorations, gifts, architectural models and wooden inlays.
+MetaQuip lasers are extremely suitable for laser cutting and laser engraving of wood.
+For example, for toys, decorative items, artistic adaptations, souvenirs, Christmas decorations, gifts, architectural models and furniture makers.

 - Veneer wood Solid wood

 - Balsa wood Beech wood